AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 </code>
 </pre>

-Note that the two instances of the `ManagerExecuteMsg` enum are the exact same type.
+Note that the two instances of the `AccountExecuteMsg` enum are the exact same type.
 This allows you to send multi-hop IBC messages.
 However, multi-hop transactions (of these kind) are not really something you would use often, unless you're using another chain as a routing chain.

 ## Specification of Interchain Abstract Accounts